zephyrproject-rtos/zephyr/boards/arm/reel_board/doc/index.rst

 The On/Off switch can choose which power source is used.

-reel board uses TPS610981 boost converter to generate supply voltage for nRF52840 and peripherals (sensors and EPD).
+reel board uses a TPS610981 boost converter to generate supply voltage for nRF52840 and peripherals (sensors and EPD).
 The boost converter has two modes: